JuliaComputing/DataSets.jl/README.md

 This kind of thing already works in the prototype code - look at `DataSets.GitTreeRoot`.

+There's at least two quite different use patterns for versioning:
+* Batch update: the entire dataset is rewritten.
+A bit like `open(filename, write=true, read=false)`.
+Your classic batch-mode application would function in this mode.
+You'd also want this when applying updates to the algorithm.
+* Incremental update: some data is incrementally added or removed from the dataset.
+A bit like `open(filename, read=true, write=true)`.
+You'd want to use this pattern to support differential dataflow: The upstream input dataset(s) have a diff applied; the dataflow system infers how this propagates, with the resulting patch applied to the output datasets.

 ### Provenance: What is this data?
 What was I thinking?

 Working with historical data can be confusing and error prone because the